Outpatient Amplified Musculoskeletal Pain Syndrome (AMPS) Treatment Services

-The majority of children seen the Center for Amplified Musculoskeletal Pain Syndrome will begin treatment with outpatient services with follow-up in our pain clinic every 3-4 months.
+The majority of children seen at the Center for Amplified Musculoskeletal Pain Syndrome will begin treatment with outpatient services with follow-up in our pain clinic every 3-4 months.

-- a program of aerobic exercise and introduction of desensitization techniques
+- A program of aerobic exercise and introduction of desensitization techniques.

 Outpatient treatment may also include:

-- structured outpatient physical and occupational services.
+- Structured outpatient physical and occupational therapy services.

 - Creative arts therapy such as music or art with the goal of practicing relaxation techniques and improving coping skills.
 Learn about Creative Arts Therapies.